Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Background

 \subsection{Quantum Error Structure}

-Demonstrated in HAMMER, errors in quantum systems exhibit latent structure in the Hamming spectrum.
-This is realized through the notion that the expected Hamming distance of $\frac{n}{2}$ where n is the number of qubits in a system, is greater than the observed Hamming distance for many applications, hence indicating that errors are indeed clustered and localised.
+Demonstrated in HAMMER, errors in resultant bit string distributions exhibit a clustered structure in the Hamming spectrum.
+This is empirically demonstrated through the notion that the expected Hamming distance of $\frac{n}{2}$, where n is the number of qubits in a system, is greater than the observed expected Hamming distance for many applications, hence indicating that errors are indeed clustered and localised.
 They go on to exploit this structure to provide a quantum error mitigating routine whereby the probabilities of each output are modified according to a function correlated to the inverse Hamming distance of other observed results.
-This error structure is more difficult to realize when an algorithm has a high entropy, as the latent Hamming spectrum is fully populated, and cross-entropy between correct solutions and erroneous bit-strings increases.
-HAMMER exploits the locality of quantum errors within the Hamming spectrum, and hence as entropy and circuit complexity increases, the ability to distinguish local features in the Hamming spectrum decreases.
-It is further demonstrated that entanglement does not disrupt this Hamming structure at higher fidelities.
-However, when fidelities drop to $\sim$10e-3, the Hamming structure is destroyed.
-This is to be expected, as the lower the fidelity of a system, the results approach being predominantly noise, similar to a depolarizing channel with high probability, which exhibits the expected Hamming distance of $\frac{n}{2}$.
+It is further demonstrated how varying degrees of entanglement do not disrupt this Hamming structure.
+As the fidelity of a system drops, the results approach being predominantly noise, which exhibits the largest expected Hamming distance of $\frac{n}{2}$.
 Given HAMMER is state-of-the-art and no alternative works are found, we target to compare directly with HAMMER in our evaluation.